 Welcome to “Teaching with Technology”, a home for teachers and other people doing remarkable things with instructional technology.
 I’m Lisa Maples, wife, mom, teacher and Believer.
 I teach 1,100 K-5 students in Charlotte, NC where they become digital storytellers, digital citizens and coders.
 In all, I have taught for 26 years in North Carolina mostly as a third and fourth grade teacher.
 I write two blogs (the other one being about faith and family).
 Over the past years I have learned by studying mentor teachers, reflecting on my teaching practice, interacting with teachers online and offline in Professional Learning Communities and noticing my students’ progress, but my next technology quest is just around the bend.

-The purpose of my blog is to share my stories of how to use technology to positively impact students while also helping teachers at the same time.
+The purpose of my blog is to share my stories of how to use STREAM lessons to positively impact students while also helping teachers at the same time.
 In my effort to share my experiences, I focus on three areas: Lessons, Professional Development and Inspiration.

 A little more history, just in case you’d like to know…